strets123/frictionless-pres/PITCHME.md

 ---

 #### As a data scientist I want:
-* Reproducible analyses - self documenting data retrieval, stored in version control
+* Reproducible analyses
-* Flexibility to work with legacy scripts
+* New tools that work with legacy scripts
 * Test-driven data science
-* Seamless package management for disparate data sources
 ---
 #### As a developer I want:
-* Architectural guidance from the tools I use, e.g. get more out of python iterators
+* Architectural guidance e.g. get more out of python iterators
 * Ability to swap out programming languages and databases
-* To store extendable metadata about columns in the data so it is compatible in many places
 * Single point of responsibility for each module
 ---
 #### As an ops person I want
 * Declarative tools that are easy to containerise
 * Streaming data for low memory usage
 * Consistent data formats across varied customers
-* A tool appropriate for the data sizes involved (<1M rows per collection)
 ---
 #### What is Zegami and why are Zegami interested in Frictionless data?